kevinrussel/Emotonal_Stock_Trader/README.md

 fair and balanced debate.
 I have to get a ton of school work done today, so there might be a bit of non-project work done today.
 Other than that will update if I do end up getting some work for this done.

+entry #8) Oct/5/24
+I took a lot of time to think about this yestreday, and I think that I am going to stop html, css and js right now.
+In terms of priority, its not as important in the moment.
+My #1 priority outside of school is trying to get this project up and running.
+I got some school work to do today, but I will be back I promise.